beta-j/TryHackMe-Rooms/AoC 2023 - SideQuest 1 - The Return of the Yeti.md

 PS C:\Users\Administrator> exit
 ```

 Now it's easy to see what the attacker was up to as we have the all the Powershell commands and outputs in cleartext infront of us.
-Of particular interest is that he downloaded and executed `mimikatz.exe` which is a tool that is used to extract user crredentials from a system's memory.
-From the output of `mimikatz.exe` we can also see that he succesfully retrieved a pfx certificate file called `LOCAL_MACHINE_Remote Desktop_0_INTERN-PC.pfx`.
+Of particular interest is that they downloaded and executed `mimikatz.exe` which is a tool that is used to extract user credentials from a system's memory.
+From the output of `mimikatz.exe` we can also see that they succesfully retrieved a PFX certificate file called `LOCAL_MACHINE_Remote Desktop_0_INTERN-PC.pfx`.
 This answers the thrid question of this room.

-The suspicious tool that the attacker used to extract a juicy file from the server was **`mimikatz`**
+The suspicious tool that the attacker used to extract a juicy file from the server was **`mimikatz`**.

 #

 ### Part 4 - Decrypting and Replaying a RDP Session ###

-From the Powershell output we just got to examine, we can see that the attacker retrieved a pfx certificate file and converted the contents *to* base64.
+From the Powershell output we just got to examine, we can see that the attacker retrieved a PFX certificate file and converted the contents *_to_* base64.
 We can simply copy the cleartext output of this operation and convert it back *from* base64 to recreate the pfx file.
 An easy way of doing this is to use [Cyberchef](https://gchq.github.io/CyberChef/) with the **From Base64** Recipe element.
 Just paste the copied base64 string in the **Input** box and then click on the *Save* icon on the Output box to save the resulting output to a pfx file - which we are going to call `certificate.pfx`.

 ![image](https://github.com/beta-j/TryHackMe-Rooms/assets/60655500/7d273931-4096-4fb7-bbb1-44f421ddae88)